 Regenerative Agriculture

-When it comes to combating climate change, it’s all hands on deck — and farmers can play a big role in reducing greenhouse gas emissions through a variety of farming techniques that also benefit the soil and surrounding water quality.
+When it comes to responding to current challenges facing agriculture, it’s all hands on deck — and farmers can play a big role in reducing greenhouse gas emissions through a variety of farming practices that improve soil health and water quality.

 What's at stake?

-By adopting regenerative farming practices — such as no-till, diversifying crops, and rotating and deploying cover crops — farmers not only keep greenhouse gases in the ground but also make their lands more productive and resilient to climate impacts.
+By adopting regenerative farming practices — such as conservation tillage, diversifying crops, crop rotation, and planting cover crops — farmers not only keep greenhouse gases in the ground but also make their lands more productive and resilient to dangerous flooding, drought, and storms.
+This can help farms’ bottom lines in an era of economic challenges to agriculture.

-In addition, healthy and carbon-rich soils reduce the need to apply fertilizers that can run off and pollute nearby streams and drinking-water supplies.
+In addition, healthy soils rich in organic matter reduce the need for fertilizers that can run off and pollute nearby streams and drinking water supplies.

 What we're doing

-Complementing our work in farmland conservation and building on our efforts to make the Hudson Valley more resilient to the impacts of climate change, we’ve ramped up our collaboration with farmers and land trust partners to encourage the use of no-till and other regenerative agricultural techniques.
+We work to connect farms, food, and people to ensure that everyone has access to healthy food and working farms can remain environmentally and financially viable.
+Complementing our work in farmland conservation and building on our efforts to make the Hudson Valley more resilient to extreme weather, we’ve ramped up our collaboration with farmers and land trust partners to encourage the use of conservation tillage and other regenerative agricultural techniques.

 We are advocating for the unique concerns of Northeastern farmers and asking for more resources for small and mid-sized farms in the U.S. Farm Bill.

-We worked to author and pass the Soil Health and Climate Resiliency Act, which was signed into law by Gov. Kathy Hochul in 2021 and takes the visionary step of defining healthy soils and promoting the practices that create them.
-The established soil health and climate-resilient farming initiatives are essential to addressing climate change on farms and securing the economic viability of agriculture.
+We worked to author and pass the Soil Health and Climate Resiliency Act, signed into law by Governor Kathy Hochul in 2021.
+This bill takes the visionary step of defining healthy soils and promoting the practices that create them.
+The soil health and climate-resilient farming initiatives established by the bill are essential to resilient farms and securing the economic viability of agriculture.

 Learn more about this type of farming and how we’re supporting it in our report, The Climate-Resilient Agriculture Initiative: Cultivating Climate Solutions in the Hudson Valley.